James Beal (boxer)

-James Brian Beal (13 January 1929 – 1 October 1996) also known as Jimmy Beal, was a New Zealand boxer.
+James Brian Beal (13 January 1929 – 1 October 1996) was a New Zealand boxer.
 He won the silver medal in the men's middleweight division at the 1950 British Empire Games.

 Beal moved to Australia and continued boxing in Melbourne (he trained at Palmers Gym Footscray), Sydney, and Brisbane.
 While boxing he also worked on the wharfs in Melbourne.
 When he retired from boxing Beal owned and operated a signwriting business in Crows Nest, North Sydney.
 Beal married Colleen in 1967, they had two boys John and Guy.
 Beal and his family moved to Brisbane in 1970.
 Beal had always loved drawing with Indian Ink and oil painting and was a member of the Redcliffe Art Society.

-The last few years of his life he travelled throughout Australia, painting many striking portraits of famous and not so famous Australians and rugged landscapes.
-He continued to remain very fit throughout his life running every day, competed in every fun run he could in both Sydney & Brisbane.
-Beal died of leukaemia aged 67 years.
+The last few years of his life he travelled throughout Australia, painting portraits of Australians and landscapes.
+He also competed in fun runs in Sydney and Brisbane.